 Interim analyses {21b}

 There will be one interim analysis after half of the batches have completed the trial.
 The interim analysis will be assessed by the joint Trial Steering and Data Monitoring Committee.
-The purposes of this interim analysis will be to assess the trial's feasibility and recommend stopping the trial if the trial is not feasible, for example if hospitals fail to adhere to the randomisation schedule or if there are substantial missing data in outcomes, and to compare characteristics across intervention conditions to monitor for differential recruitment/ascertainment between intervention and control.
+The purposes of this interim analysis will be to assess the trial's feasibility and recommend that the trial be stopped if it is not feasible (e.g. if hospitals fail to adhere to the randomisation schedule or if there are substantial missing data in outcomes), and to compare characteristics across intervention conditions to monitor for differential recruitment/ascertainment between the intervention and control groups.

 Method for additional analyses (eg, subgroup and adjusted analyses) {20b}